sephora-asia-archive/data-test-sde/README.md

 # Senior Data Engineer Position at Sephora SEA

-You can write your code in the language of your choice.
+You can write your code in a language of your choice.
 But we have preferences for the languages of our stack:

-- Go (Highly recommended)
+- Go
 - Python
 - NodeJS

-Please organise your code, document it and write relevant unit tests.
+Please organise your code, document it and write relevant unit tests to test your code.
 Do provide instructions for any specific setup required to run your code.

 ## Context